-When non-conformities are found (e.g. not all majors and at least 3 minors are met) on more than 20% of the farms visited, there will be a 30 days' timeframe in which those Non Conformities can be repaired.
+When non-conformities are found (e.g. not all majors and at least 3 minors are met) on more than 20% of the farms visited, there will be a 30 days timeframe in which those Non Conformities can be repaired.
 If this is not the case, the sample size the certification body has to audit is doubled.
+In addition, unannounced audits can be used, to verify compliance with the criteria.

 Depending on the nature of the non-conformity, the farmer gets 3-6 months to improve the situation before he is allowed to receive certification as part of the group.
-When major non-conformities - being forced labour, child labour, illegal deforestation and water pollution - are found, the farmer will be excluded from participation.
-In case the certification body also finds that in the bigger sample more than 20% of the farms deviate from the norm, the entire group will have 1 year to improve the practices on all farms, before the procedure to obtain certification can start again.
+When major non-conformities - forced labor, child labor, illegal deforestation, and water pollution - are found, the farmer will be excluded from participation.
+In case the certification body also finds that in the bigger sample, more than 20% of the farms deviate from the norm, the entire group will have 1 year to improve the practices on all farms, before the procedure to obtain certification can start again.